nasa/GeneLab_Data_Processing/Metagenomics/Remove_host_reads/Workflow_Documentation/NF_MGRemoveHostReads/README.md

 ### 2. Download the Workflow Files

-All files required for utilizing the NF_MGRemoveHostReads GeneLab workflow for removing host reads from metagenomics sequencing data are in the [workflow_code](workflow_code) directory.
+All files required for utilizing the NF_MGRemoveHostReads GeneLab workflow for removing human or host reads from metagenomics sequencing data are in the [workflow_code](workflow_code) directory.
 To get a copy of the latest *NF_MGRemoveHostReads* version on to your system, the code can be downloaded as a zip file from the release page then unzipped after downloading by running the following commands:

 ```bash
 wget <insert URL here>